 - Coercion and its Fallout by Murray Sidman.
 Also dense (I said this was the nerdy section!), this book looks at whether or not punishment and the threat of punishment is the most effective way to change behavior.

 Beyond the Online Dog Training Library: Free Resources

 If you’re not ready to pull the trigger and buy the above books, that’s ok.
-My online dog training library has plenty of free resources as well.
-Check out the below websites for well-respected organizations and the information they provide.
-I often direct clients to these websites to back up what I’m saying.
-Many have great resources of their own!
+Our online dog training library has plenty of free resources as well!

 It doesn’t get much better than a veterinary behaviorist.
 The amount of school that these guys go through is insane.
 They’ve got a degree as a veterinarian, but they specialize in behavior issues.
 They’re the first place to go if you’re worried that your animal might need medication to help with their behavioral issues.

 The IAABC is another great resource.
 As a bonus, they also have a horse, cat, and parrot behavior division!
-I’m a member of their dog behavior consultant division.
+Some of our staff members are members of their dog behavior consultant division.

 Sophia Yin was a veterinary behaviorist.
 She knows her stuff, and has some great graphics and videos!